-- discuss about changes on github issue tracker, IRC or mailing list - make your PRs on the master branch (see Branching Model for details) - do clean changesets: - focus on some topic, resist changing anything else. - do not do style changes mixed with functional changes. - try to avoid refactorings mixed with functional changes. - if you need to fix something after commit/push: - if there are ongoing reviews: do a fixup commit you can merge into the bad commit later. - if there are no ongoing reviews or you did not push the bad commit yet: edit the commit to include your fix or merge the fixup commit before pushing. - have a nice, clear, typo-free commit comment - if you fixed an issue, refer to it in your commit comment - follow the style guide (see below) - if you write new code, please add tests and docs for it - run the tests, fix anything that comes up - make a pull request on github - wait for review by other developers
+- Discuss changes on the GitHub issue tracker, on IRC or on the mailing list. - Make your PRs on the master branch (see Branching Model for details). - Do clean changesets: - Focus on some topic, resist changing anything else. - Do not do style changes mixed with functional changes. - Try to avoid refactorings mixed with functional changes. - If you need to fix something after commit/push: - If there are ongoing reviews: do a fixup commit you can squash into the bad commit later. - If there are no ongoing reviews or you did not push the bad commit yet: amend the commit to include your fix or merge the fixup commit before pushing. - Have a nice, clear, typo-free commit comment. - If you fixed an issue, refer to it in your commit comment. - Follow the style guide (see below). - If you write new code, please add tests and docs for it. - Run the tests, fix any issues that come up. - Make a pull request on GitHub. - Wait for review by other developers.

-8.2 Branching model
+12.2 Branching model